About Our Lab Services

 Custom simulations are for homeowners, contractors, and professionals who want a consistent, ready-to-use product without having to do the work of blending multiple colors or materials together themselves.
 Customs can also be produced for contractors and professionals who need a product made to a specification.

-A Custom Simulation comes with a cured sample of the simulated product, a quart of material for you to do your own mockup, and a unique identifier code that you can use to order your custom product in any amount.
+A Custom Simulation comes with a cured sample of the simulated product, a sample size of the raw product for you to do your own mockup, and a unique identifier code that you can use to order your custom product in any amount.
+Powdered products come with a quart of unmixed material, and liquid products come with a 2 oz. sample jar.
+Larger sample sizes available for an additional fee upon request.

 Custom Simulations usually take two weeks (per one-three samples).
 If more samples are required (four+) add one week per additional sample.
 Rush processing is not available, because samples must be made by hand and cured to assess color.